reillydonovan/ButterflyHouse/README.md

   - **Alignment**: Align with nearby butterfly velocities
   - **Separation**: Avoid crowding nearby butterflies
   - Butterflies can break out of flocks randomly, after time, or when distance increases
+  - **Flocking Cooldown**: After leaving a flock, butterflies cannot re-enter for a random duration (10-30 seconds) to prevent getting trapped
+- **Territory Exploration**: Butterflies actively explore the space and avoid getting stuck:
+  - **Territory Tracking**: Each butterfly tracks its current territory position (5m radius)
+  - **Stuck Detection**: If a butterfly stays in the same territory for 60 seconds, it triggers exploration mode
+  - **Territory Seeking**: When stuck, butterflies pick a distant target (15m+ away) and move toward it with increased speed (1.5x)
+  - **Flocking Prevention**: Butterflies cannot join flocks while seeking new territory
+  - **Natural Movement**: Territory-seeking movement includes slight noise (30% of normal path) for organic motion
+  - **Territory Reset**: When butterflies reach new territory (10m+ from old territory), they reset tracking and can flock again
+  - **Space Redistribution**: This system ensures butterflies explore the entire space rather than clustering in one area
 - **Waveform Transformation** (Stage 4+): Visual morphing into sine/saw/square/FM waveforms

 #### Landing Behavior